solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 is more latency between the zones that affects replication.

 > ![Watch icon] **Watch:** [High Availability \[9 of 16\] \| Azure
-> Database for PostgreSQL - Beginners Series][20]
+> Database for PostgreSQL Flexible Server - Beginners Series][62]

 ![This image demonstrates Zone-Redundant HA for PostgreSQL Flexible Server.]

 Azure provides HA within a single zone to compensate for the latency challenges.
 In this configuration, both the primary node and the standby